 After receiving approval of the Letter of Intent by the Board of IMDTRF, the secretary of the foundation will provide the applicant with an application form that has to be completed and submitted together with all required materials to firstname.lastname@example.org.
 Only electronic submissions will be accepted.

 - To be considered for review, submissions must be received by 17.00 Greenwich Mean Time on July 1st

 - The PI will receive electronic notification by July 15thfor proposals that have adhered to the submission guidelines and have been referred on to the peer-review process.

 - All PIs will receive feedback from the peer review by December 31st 2024

 - The Board of Directors will determine funding during their annual meeting.

 - Applicants receiving funding must notify the Vice-Chair of acceptance of funds within 14 days.

 - All awarded applicants must provide evidence of project approval by an Ethical Review Board before funds are dispersed.

-- Project commencement will be January 1st.
-The expectation of the Board is that the project will be completed within 2 years from the starting date.
+- The expectation of the Board is that the project will be completed within 2 years from the starting date.
 Funds are granted only once at the beginning of the project.